Thin Man (nuclear bomb): Development

-Oppenheimer assembled a team at the Los Alamos Laboratory to work on plutonium gun design that included senior engineer Edwin McMillan and senior physicists Charles Critchfield and Joseph Hirschfelder.
+To work on the plutonium gun design, Oppenheimer assembled a team at the Los Alamos Laboratory that included senior engineer Edwin McMillan and senior physicists Charles Critchfield and Joseph Hirschfelder.
 Critchfield had been working with sabots, which Oppenheimer believed would be required by the Thin Man to achieve the high muzzle velocities that critical assembly would require; Hirschfelder had been working on internal ballistics.
 Oppenheimer led the design effort himself until June 1943, when United States Navy Captain William Sterling Parsons arrived and took over the Ordnance and Engineering Division and direct management of the Thin Man project.

 These four created and tested all the elements of the Thin Man design between April 1943 and August 1944.
 Parsons, who had developed the proximity fuze for the Navy, ran the division and handled liaison with other agencies.
 As the head of the E-6 Projectile, Target, and Source Group, Critchfield calculated critical masses, and instituted a system of live testing with scale models using 20 mm cannon and 3-inch guns.
 These were readily and easily obtained, while full-scale Thin Man tubes took months to produce.
 It was not possible to conduct tests with plutonium, as it was not yet available.
 Indeed, the actual physical characteristics of the metal were little more than educated guesses at this time.

 Hirschfelder headed the E-8 Interior Ballistics Group.
 His group performed mathematical calculations, but he also had to identify a suitable powder, igniter, and primer.
 His group conducted full-scale tests with their selections.
 Fixing the physical size of the bomb proved important when it came to selecting a suitable aircraft to carry it.
 The E-8 group estimated the muzzle velocity of the gun at around 3000 ft/s, close to the maximum achievable in 1944, and calculated that the pressure in the barrel would be up to 75000 psi.

 Although the weapon's designers thought that simply bringing a critical mass together would be sufficient, Serber suggested that the design should also include an initiator.
 A polonium-210-beryllium initiator was chosen because polonium 210 has a 140-day half life, which allowed it to be stockpiled, and it could be obtained from naturally occurring ores from Port Hope, Ontario.
-Oppenheimer requested that it also be manufactured in the X-10 Graphite Reactor at Oak Ridge, Tennessee, or when they became available, the reactors at the Hanford Site.
+Oppenheimer requested that it also be manufactured in the X-10 Graphite Reactor at the Clinton Engineer Works in Oak Ridge, Tennessee, or when they became available, the reactors at the Hanford Engineer Works in Washington State.